androide-osorio/weather-widget/README.md

 * Geolocation support built in, with fallback to IP based location
 * Ability to change the widget's forecast location through the UI
 * Fully developed API for fetching information about the current weather and week forecasts.
 * Integration with Yahoo!
-Weather.
+Weather API.

 System Requirements
 ---